 For more apartment choices, head to Airbnb.
 While I browse Booking for hotels, I always have a look at Airbnb’s huge selection of apartments for a self-catering option.

-If you already have an account with Airbnb, please consider making your next booking through my link.
+If you found this post useful, please consider making your next booking through my link.
 The small commission I’ll earn from this helps me travel independently and create new content.
 Once again, this won’t cost you anything.

 Pin for later